linkeddatacenter/BOTK-core/README.md

 ### https://schema.org/LocalBusiness

-Captures  with
-Captures the Business POI (Point Of Interest) concept, that is a a public legal registered business organization
-with a contactable geographic selling point .
+Captures the concept about a public legal registered business organization  with a contactable geographic selling point .
 This class can be specialized  to state the reason of the business interest (e.g. see schema:LocalBusiness classifications).